Thermopower and thermophase in a $d$-wave superconductor: Summary and discussion

-In this paper, we have studied the thermoelectric response of a $d$-wave superconductor connected to normal-metal reservoirs.
-Earlier results \cite{Lofwander2004Jul} had predicted a large bulk thermoelectric effect caused by an impurity-induced electron-hole asymmetry for scattering phase shifts in between the Born and unitary limits.
-Using self-consistent quasiclassical theory for the full nonequilibrium response, we studied physical quantities such as the thermopower, the thermophase, and the nonequilibrium distribution in a device setup.
+In this paper, we have studied the stationary nonlinear thermoelectric response of a $d$-wave superconductor connected to normal-metal reservoirs under a temperature bias.
+Earlier results \cite{Lofwander2004Jul} had predicted within linear response a large bulk thermoelectric effect caused by an impurity-induced electron-hole asymmetry for scattering phase shifts in between the Born and unitary limits.
+Using self-consistent quasiclassical theory for the stationary nonequilibrium response, we studied physical quantities such as the thermopower, the thermophase, and the nonequilibrium distribution in a device setup with normal metal leads.
 Aside from varying the base temperature of the setup, we examined the effects of varying interface transparency, crystal-axes misalignment, and mean free path.